Proposed 30% tax band could see Irish taxpayers keep an extra 500 euro a year

 The second option would be to set the 30% tax rate at incomes between 36,800-46,800 euro, which would cost 945 million euro for a full year.

-Individuals and married one-earner couples would take home an extra 1,000 a year under this 10,000-euro band.
+Individuals and married single-income couples would take home an extra 1,000 a year under this 10,000-euro band.

 The extra tax band could see up to one million taxpayer “units” benefit, which is around 35% of all taxpayers.